kotoffff/Ansible/Playbooks/ANSIBLE_CFG_BACKUP/README.md

 Requirements
 ------------
 * User must have sudo /bin/cat permissions for several tasks
-* Tested for Ansible 2.4 and higher
+* Tested for Ansible 2.4
 * Tested for SLES 11/12, CentOS 6/7, Ubuntu 14/16/17/18

 Vars